 Imagine the chances of your project succeeding if you knew you were offering something people wanted and it solved one or more of their current problems.
 Steve Jobs put it very simply; “you’ve got to start with the customer experience and work backwards to the technology.
 You can’t start with the technology and then figure out where you’re going to sell it.”

 There are a variety of terms for this HCD approach, some refer to it as “design-thinking”, “front end innovation”, or “customer-centered design.”
-Nonetheless, all have the same goal, to create a solution that has empathy for all stakeholders and customers.
+Nonetheless, each of these approaches are driven by the same goal, to create a solution that has empathy for all stakeholders and customers.
 Our HCD framework at Twisthink consists of 4 phases: discover, analyze, create, and develop.

 We begin with the discovery phase, where we take a deeper look at customer needs, market trends, and industry dynamics to generate insights.
 Our goal is to understand a user’s mindset and interaction before, during, and after engaging with a product.
 We want to appreciate all the stakeholders along that journey, their surrounding environment and what is important to each of them.
 It’s important to see what problems or challenges they have and explore how we can help.
 We understand that our clients are the experts in their market and with their customers, but as their strategic partner, we are able to guide them through key stakeholder questions to pull vital information and offer fresh eyes to the problem; and this brings great value!